How Some Wedding Venues Aren’t All the Meets the Eye

 Then, as their bartenders are serving your guests, and telling them about the wine, they’ll try to sell your guests wine, get them on the wine club list.
 All the while the winery owner is thinking, “Thank you for doing my marketing, and bringing me buyers for my wine.”
 Events are part of their marketing strategy.
 It doesn’t feel like an insurance salesperson hard sell, but trust us, the salespeople have gone through extensive training on how to coax your guests into buying.
 Many times their day jobs are in the tasting room, talking to and selling to anyone that walks in.
 It’s an extremely polished sales pitch, but their goal is always clear.
 “Discount if you buy a case now, and we can ship it to you, or take it to your car” is a typical pitch.
 If they don’t make the sales quota, they no longer have a job.
 Will your wedding guests feel the way you do when a salesman is trying to sell you a car?

 Do you want to have a beer?
-It’s allowed at some wineries, but it also comes with a hefty corkage fee.
-One we recently saw was $3 per beer, just to open a bottle you already purchased and pour it into a glass the venue provided.
+It’s allowed at some wineries but comes with a hefty corkage fee.
+One we recently saw was $3 per beer, to open a bottle you already purchased and pour it into a glass the venue provided.
+And brewery wedding venues California can have those same fees or stipulations – they’re not much different from a winery with the noise, smell, and cost factors.

 What if you want to serve that special wine you found on your first date, but it’s not from your selected winery wedding venue?
 That can run upwards of $25 per bottle for corkage alone.
 One bottle is only 5 servings, so $5.00 per person in corkage alone.